 You may prevent this by maintaining an open mind and being adaptable.

-Spend money on market intelligence
+Spend money on market intelligence.

 Keeping up with others in your business is one way to stay on top of your game.

 Monitoring and collecting information on your rivals via moral and legal ways is known as competitive intelligence.
-Monitoring social media, setting up Google alerts for particular businesses, and downloading offers to examine content strategy are a few examples of achieving this.
+Watching social media, setting up Google alerts for particular businesses, and downloading offers to examine content strategy are a few examples of achieving this.

 Websites like Crayon, SEMrush, and Kompyte are excellent resources for turning this information into insights that may help your business grow.

-Improve your marketing approach
+Improve your marketing approach.

 You risk developing marketing myopia when your method becomes overly comfortable.